OCR-D/ocr-d.github.io/projects.md

 implementation](https://github.com/OCR-D/core) for the development of methods of Optical Character Recognition (OCR) for printed historical material.

-In addition, eight module projects develop prototype implementations for various workflow steps:
+In addition, eight module projects develop prototype implementations for various workflow steps.

+The module project descriptions are taken from the database entries in GEPRIS, the database of research funded by Deutsche Forschungsgemeinschaft (DFG).

 ## [MP1] Scalable Methods of Text and Structure Recognition for the Full-Text Digitization of Historical Prints, Part 1.B: Image Optimization